The seat of the bicycle is one of the most important aspects for comfort, and something that can give a lot of people trouble.

 If the saddle isn’t comfortable that way, gel covers can be tempting.
 They offer cushion without going to the trouble of hunting down a new saddle that works better for you.
 The issue with gel covers is that they can slop around on the seat, changing the discomfort instead of getting rid of it.
 They also don’t change the fundamental saddle, and if that’s uncomfortable for you, it always will be.
 Something to look for in a saddle is a flexible base; if that part is completely rigid, the whole of the saddle will always feel rigid.

 A seat doesn’t have to be wide to be comfortable.
 Since the hip and pelvic bones are the areas supported by the seat, those are the only areas that are crucial that the seat be wide enough to support.
-On a comfort bike, where the posture will be upright and relaxed, seats tend to be wider.
+On a comfort bike, where your posture will be upright and relaxed, seats tend to be wider.
 More weight is distributed on the broad part of the hip bones rather than the points.
-On the far opposite end, road and triathlon bikes saddles tend to be very narrow and longer, sometimes with cutouts in the centre.
-The narrowness is partly so that no part of it in the least impedes pedaling as fast as the rider possibly can.
+On the far opposite end, road and triathlon bikes saddles tend to be very narrow and longer.
+They also sometimes come with cutouts in the centre.
+The narrowness is partly so that no part of it impedes pedaling as fast as you possibly can.
 Another factor is that a narrower saddle is lighter, and many road and triathlon riders want to rid their bikes of every extra gram.
-In the middle of that wide range are the performance hybrids, which typically also have seats in the middle: they’ll be wider than road seats and narrower than comfort bike seats.
-Many will have grooves in the middle to relieve any possible pressure along the tailbone, which can be great for some riders.
-A seat without a groove, though, provides more even pressure distribution.
-On mountain and BMX bikes, the seat is primarily for control.
-On BMX especially, riders are expected to spend most of their time standing on the pedals with the seat between their knees to direct it.
-On a mountain bike it is the center point around which the rider shifts their weight to handle slopes: aggressively forward for climbing, far back off the seat for descents.
-Because the focus is on control, mountain bike and BMX seats don’t tend to be primarily designed for comfort but for function.
-They tend to be wider than road saddles and narrower than most hybrid saddles, and are rarely grooved in the middle.